 With the NHS continually under pressure, could private healthcare be the way to go?
-We’re exploring the pros and cons of private healthcare

 In fact, the same report found that more than half of the UK (61%) thought that patients should be able to get treated at private hospitals, and around the same number of people believed that these private establishments should help to reduce waiting lists for the NHS.

-So is private healthcare the answer?
+So is private healthcare in the UK the answer?

-The benefits of private healthcare
+The benefits of private healthcare in the UK

 1.Quicker diagnosis, faster treatment